nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire.md

 );
 ```

-Here we see the user ends up with 10 lamports (`INIT_BAL`) and the vault ends up with 1,000,000 lamports (`VAULT_BAL`).
+We learn that the user is given 10 lamports (`INIT_BAL`) and the vault is given 1,000,000 lamports (`VAULT_BAL`).
 We can surmise that the `solfire.so` contract is in control of the vault.

-Following that code there is a section on parsing some account metadata stuff - to be honest we don't really understand that part yet.
+Following that there is a section on parsing some account metadata stuff - to be honest we don't really understand that part yet.
 This is new to us and must be specific to Solana - *it doesn't resemble anything we've seen while doing the Ethereum challenges*.

 Finally there's this bit, which is where we learn how to get the flag: